aled1027/notes.alexledger.net/content/post/kombucha-as-trn.md

 ![Tabular Recipe Notation of Pancakes](/trn_pancakes.png#center)

-You can imagine that there's a directed acyclic graph underlying the Recipe, and that HTML table is derived from it.
+You can imagine that there's a directed acyclic graph underlying the recipe, and that HTML table is derived from it.
 At some point I'd love to write a converter from YAML directions, or something of the like, into a tabular recipe notation HTML table.
 I have a basic version that works on very simple recipes, but it doesn't work on anything complex.

 ## Kombucha